kernelkit/infix/doc/networking.md

 Here we add two ports to bridge `br0`: `eth0` and `eth1`.

 > [!TIP]
-> Infix has many built-in helpers controlled by convention.
-Example,
+> The CLI has several built-in helpers governed by convention.
+E.g.,
-> naming your bridge `brN`, where `N` is a number, hints Infix to set
+> naming bridges `brN`, where `N` is a number, the type is *inferred*
-> interface type automatically and unlocks all bridge features.
-Other
+> automatically and unlocks all bridge features.
+Other conventions are
-> "magic" names are `vethNA`, where `N` is a number and `A` is a letter
+> `vethNA`, where `N` is a number and `A` is a letter ('a' for access
-> ('a' for access port and 'b' for bridge side is common), and `ethN.M`
+> port and 'b' for bridge side is common), and `ethN.M` for VLAN M on
-> for VLAN M on top of `ethN`, or `dockerN` to create an IP masquerading
+> top of `ethN`, or `dockerN` for a IP masquerading container bridge.
-> container bridge.
+>
+> Note, this inference only works with the CLI, configuring networking
+> over NETCONF or RESTCONF requires setting the type explicitly.

 ![A MAC bridge with two ports](img/mac-bridge.svg)